Skip to main content

 • Normunds Vārpa, Ph.D. – Researcher in the National Research Program “Sports” IMRSportsLV project.

-The discussion will be moderated by Rihards Ginters, Strategy Director at Magic & Wit Consulting, an active basketball player since the age of six, former member of Latvia’s youth national teams, currently representing the RSU basketball team.
+The discussion will be moderated by Rihards Ginters, Strategy Director at Magic & Wit Consulting.

 The project “Innovations, Methodology, and Recommendations for the Development and Management of the Sports Sector in Latvia” No. VPP-IZM-Sports-2023/1-0001) is implemented by scientists from Rīga Stradiņš University (RSU), including RSU Latvian Academy of Sport Education together with researchers from the University of Latvia, Riga Technical University, including RTU Liepāja, and receives funding from the state budget as a result of the open competition of the National Research Programme (NRP) Sports announced by the Latvian Council of Science.